Ayush-Dadhaniya/stamuraiTask/README.md

 # Task Management System

+### Use email: admin@gmail.com password: admin  for admin dashboard and normal view you can register yorself and create task.
 ## Overview
 This is a task management system that allows users to create, edit, and manage tasks.
 The system includes role-based access control, with an admin dashboard to view and manage all tasks, and a user dashboard where regular users can view and manage their tasks.
 Users are able to assign tasks to others, set priorities, and set due dates.